All Episodes

 Plus, I want to help the Democrats save some money.

-All right, here I know I promised this earlier, but this program is improvisational, extemporaneous exercise and uh stream of consciousness when things happen we talk about them.
+All right, here, I know I promised this earlier, but this program is improvisational, extemporaneous exercise, and stream of consciousness.

-So here is the long ago promised analysis of the Democrats' latest strategy to portray ourselves in a wall with the U.S. economy.
+So here is the long-ago-promised analysis of the Democrats' latest strategy to portray ourselves in a wall with the U.S. economy.

-By the way, from JP Morgan Chase, I have some astounding numbers here.
+By the way, from J.P.
+Morgan Chase, I have some astounding numbers here.

 Here are the values of the WCAU World Market Cap Index on requested dates.

-On election day, it had dropped to 34.4 trillion.
+On Election Day, it had dropped to $34.4 trillion.

 That's a takeoff on the old EBS warning.